Achievable logoAchievable logo

 Effective registration

-Individuals must file Form U-4 to apply for registration as an agent, which provides necessary criminal, legal, and regulatory disclosures, and the appropriate filing fee.
-In addition, a consent to service of process must be submitted with the initial application (no need to re-submit in the future).
-Depending on the broker-dealer’s scope of operations and the specific requirements imposed by any given state, a surety bond may be required to be posted on behalf of an agent.
+To apply for registration as an agent, an individual must file Form U-4, which includes the required criminal, legal, and regulatory disclosures, along with the appropriate filing fee.
+A consent to service of process must also be submitted with the initial application (it doesn’t need to be re-submitted later).
+Depending on the broker-dealer’s business and the requirements of a particular state, the state may also require a surety bond to be posted on the agent’s behalf.

-The timeframe for registration paperwork to be processed is the same as it was with broker-dealers.
-If all the necessary documentation has been submitted, registration is granted on the 30th day (at noon) after filing.
-The state administrator can elect to speed up the process if they prefer (deeming registration effective in less than 30 days).
-Once registered, agents (or any registered persons) are prohibited from stating they were “approved” by the state administrator.
+The processing timeline is the same as it is for broker-dealers.
+If all required documentation is submitted, registration becomes effective at noon on the 30th day after filing.
+The state administrator may choose to accelerate the process and make registration effective in fewer than 30 days.
+Once registered, agents (and other registered persons) may not state that they were “approved” by the state administrator.

 Financial requirements

-Unlike broker-dealers, agents are not subject to minimum financial requirements (no minimum net capital).
-While there’s no need to maintain a certain asset level, all agents (and applicants) must disclose certain financial events like bankruptcy or compromises with creditors.
-Additionally, an agent’s application for registration could be denied due to insolvency.
+Unlike broker-dealers, agents are not subject to minimum financial requirements (there’s no minimum net capital requirement).
+Even though agents don’t have to maintain a specific asset level, all agents (and applicants) must disclose certain financial events, such as bankruptcy or compromises with creditors.
+An agent’s registration application may also be denied due to insolvency.

 Definitions